amzamora/amzamora.github.io/index.markdown

 ## My name is Alonso.

+I'm computer science student from Chile.
+Was a little burnout so suspended my studies and now been dedicating myself to things i'm interested in.

-Currently making a programming language and learning to draw, 3d art and how to blog.
+Currently working on a programming language, learning how to draw and learning how to blog.

+Don't have a lot of things to show-off, but getting there.